 You shouldn't be working for CNN.

-You're literally what about 15, 20 feet away from the president.
+You're literally, what, about 15, 20 feet away from the president?

 Very, very close.

-All right, there you have a news roundup information uh overload hour, 800 941 Sean, toll-free telephone number if you want to be a part of the program.
+News Roundup Information Overload Hour, 800-941-Sean, toll-free telephone number if you want to be a part of the program.

-Um it's what's amazing is in this judge's ruling, just temporarily restoring Jim Acosta's press credential.
+What's amazing is in this judge's ruling, just temporarily restoring Jim Acosta's press credential.

-Judge is clear that the president, his spokespeople are not obligated to let the let him ask questions.
+One other thing that you really have to take note of, judge is clear that the president, his spokespeople, are not obligated to let him ask questions.

-I mean, there's many ways that this can come down, but as he began to offer his view on components of what CN was requesting, he said, Well, I might not agree with the underlying case law, meaning a First Amendment case, uh, I read the case closely, and whether it's what I agree with, that's a different story, but I it's the precedent that he was relying on to make his decision.
+But as he began to offer his view on components of what CNN was requesting, he said, while I might not agree with the underlying case law, meaning a First Amendment case, I read the case closely.

-Um, you know, that's basically what it comes down to.
+And, you know, that's basically what it comes down to.

 Jeff Lord, he's also with us.

-Uh interesting that he had worked for fake news CNN.
+Interesting that he had worked for fake news CNN.

 So what is your reaction to the judge today?

-I mean, that's certainly it's absurd.
+I mean, that's certainly.

 I mean, and everybody gets treated the same, right?

-And and remember that that press room that we see all the time, that was created by Richard Nixon.
+And remember that that press room that we see all the time, that was created by Richard Nixon.

 It didn't used to exist.